awesome-workshop/docker-singularity-hats/_episodes/12-unpacked.md

 > ## Where to go from here?
 >
-> Knowing that you can build images on GitLab and have them synchronised to
-> the `unpacked.cern.ch` area, you now have the power to run reusable and
-> versioned stages of your analysis.
-While we have only run test jobs using
-> these containers, you can
-> [run them on the batch system][batchdocs-containers], i.e. your full analysis
-> in containers with effectively only advantages.
+> Knowing that you can build images on you local machine, Docker Hub, GitHub, or GitLab and have them synchronised to the `unpacked.cern.ch` area, you now have the power to run reusable and versioned stages of your analysis.
+While we have only run test jobs using these containers, you can [run them on the batch system][batchdocs-containers], i.e. your full analysis in containers with effectively only advantages.
-The next step after this is to connect these stages
-> using workflows, which will be taught tomorrow.
 >
 {: .testimonial}

+[^1]: You can figure it out by looking at the [Jenkins logs](https://lcgapp-services.cern.ch/cvmfs-jenkins/job/unpacked.cern.ch/).

 {% include links.md %}